Top Tips for How to Day Trade the Cup and Handle Pattern

 The below video breaks down another working example of the Day Trading Cup Breakout.

 This article is a review of the day trading cup breakouts strategy presented by Ken Calhoun in Stocks and Commodities Magazine.
-Let's lay down the ground rules for the pattern.
+Let’s lay down the ground rules and learn how to trade the cup and handle pattern.

 A working example of the setup can be found looking at First Solar (FSLR) from 2/11/2013.
 Let me first start by saying that while FSLR is not a penny stock it has pretty high volatility.
 I selected FSLR for this example as a means to show how a trending stock would respond to this sort of pattern.

 First we will want to identify the cup pattern.
 The cup pattern will need to have taken place the previous trading day.
 The larger the cup, with light volume the better.
 In the FSLR example you will see that the chart set the high of 30.80 (H1) at 9:40.
 From this high the stock floated down to a low point of $30.04 (L1) at 11:10 am and then drifted higher into the close.
 You will notice that the entire day had light volume.
 The stock also floated above and below the 35 simple moving average which is another indication FSLR was in a sideways pattern.